IreneFlorez/frontend-nanodegree_mobile-portfolio/README.md

 * <a href="http://getbootstrap.com/components/">Bootstrap's Components</a>

 ###Part 1: Optimize PageSpeed Insights score for index.html
 Optimize for a 90 minimum PageSpeed Insights Score.
-My score is 98 out of 100

 1. Inline CSS (also minified) to avoid render-blocking
 2. Print style inlined (also minified and saved as media query)
 3. Async Google fonts, JS files, and google-analytics so it won't interfere with page load
-4. Use Web Font Loader to load the Google WebFont to speed up loading via preloading
-5. Compress jpg and png files to reduce load time, make remote images local and optimized
+4. Compress jpg and png files to reduce load time

 ###Part 2: Optimize Frames per Second in pizza.html